How to Apply for Workers’ Compensation in Boston

 The insurance company has 14 days from the date they received a copy of the claim to either pay the benefits or file a Form 107 Insurer’s Notification of Denial.
 Once the claim is filed, the DIA schedules a meeting called Conciliation in which the injured workers’ attorney, a DIA Conciliator, and the insurance lawyer meet to discuss the claim.
 The Conciliator reviews the paperwork from the parties to make sure the claim can be sent to the Administrative Judge.
 Also, the Conciliator tries to see if the insurer will agree to pay the claim or if the parties can negotiate a compromise.

-There are many reasons why a workers’ compensation lawyer may negotiate an agreement to pay workers compensation benefits at Conciliation.
+There are many reasons why a Boston workers’ compensation lawyer for brain injuries may negotiate an agreement to pay workers compensation benefits at Conciliation.
 Such an agreement does not settle the claim; it simply resolves the dispute at the time the claim was filed.
 Maybe the claim is only for a closed period of time, or the supporting medical documents are so persuasive that the insurer might reverse themselves.
 Maybe they have new supporting documents that could allow the DIA to reconsider their position.

 Difficulties Applying for Benefits

 Sometimes, injured workers try to file claims themselves or hire lawyers that do not specialize in workers comp.
-Without an experienced workers compensation lawyer, an injured worker may be lost in the system.
+Without an experienced Wakefield workers’ compensation lawyer, an injured worker may be lost in the system.
 The DIA does publish a Massachusetts Workers’ Compensation Guide for Injured Workers that provides an overview of the process.
 However, a layperson who has no experience, no training, and no education in navigating the workers’ compensation system is at a disadvantage.
 The insurance company has lawyers, and all injured workers should be represented by an experienced workers’ compensation lawyer who knows how to apply for workers’ compensation in Boston.

 Advantages of Using a Workers’ Compensation Lawyer

-The most valuable resource that a workers compensation lawyer has is knowledge and experience.
+The most valuable resource that a Cambridge workers compensation lawyer has is knowledge and experience.
 The lawyer knows every step of how to apply for workers’ compensation in Boston.
 The attorney can work to either negotiate an agreement to pay with the insurer or push the claim as quickly as possible to Conference where an Administrative Judge will hear the claim and issue a Conference Order to pay workers compensation benefits.

 A workers’ compensation lawyer has access to medical experts who can review the injured worker’s medical records, analyze the medical history and work injury, and give expert medical opinions about diagnoses, present and ongoing disability, recommended treatment plan, and prognosis.